5/11/2020

 David Bord

-Good morning and thank you for joining us.
-We will begin today with comments from Entertee's Chairman and CEO Leo Denult and then Drew Marsh our CFO will review results.
-In an effort to accommodate everyone who has questions we requested each person ask no more than one question and one follow up.
-In today's call management will make certain forward looking statements.
-Actual results could differ materially from these forward looking statements due to a number of factors which are set forth in our earnings release, our slide presentation and our SEC filings.
-Entertee does not assume any obligation to update these forward looking statements.
+Good morning, and thank you for joining us.
+We will begin today with comments from Entergy's Chairman and CEO, Leo Denault, and then Drew Marsh, our CFO, will review results.
+In an effort to accommodate everyone who has questions, we request that each person ask no more than one question and one follow-up.
+In today's call, management will make certain forward-looking statements.
+Actual results could differ materially from these forward-looking statements due to a number of factors which are set forth in our earnings release, our slide presentation, and our SEC filings.
+Entergy does not assume any obligation to update these forward-looking statements.
 Management will also discuss non-GAAP financial information.
-Reconciliation to the applicable GAAP measures are included in today's press release and slide presentation, both of which can be found on the investor relations section of our website.
-I would also point out that our initial earnings release this morning contained a clerical error relating to the March 31st, 2020 balance sheet and we have since posted a corrected version of the release on our website.
-And now I will turn the call over to Leo.
-Thank you,
+Reconciliations to the applicable GAAP measures are included in today's press release and slide presentation, both of which can be found on the investor relations section of our website.
+I would also point out that our initial earnings release this morning contained a clerical error relating to the March 31st, 2020 balance sheet, and we have since posted a corrected version of the release on our website.
+And now, I will turn the call over to Leo.

 speaker